 - Next, fill the dish, jar, or container with water and suspend just the root end in the water.

-- Afterward, place the sprouted scrap into the ground or a pot, covering until just the sprouts are above the soil line.
+- Afterward, place the sprouted scrap in the ground or a pot, covering it until just the sprouts are above the soil line.

 - Finally, water, fertilize, and cultivate as you would with an onion that is grown from seed or set.

-Another source says, to regrow onions from scrap, just cut off the root end and plant directly in moist soil in a sunny location.
-Try both methods to see what works best for you.
+Another source says to regrow onions from scrap, just cut off the root end and plant it directly in moist soil in a sunny location.

 Growing in Containers

-You can grow onions in shallow containers of at least eight inches deep, either from sets or seeds.
+You can grow onions in shallow containers that are at least eight inches deep, either from sets or seeds.

 - Fill the container about halfway with soil, and keep it watered but well-drained once planted.